iLVL-Key/FFXI/addons/Bars/readme.md

   - A simplified list of all monsters aggressive to you/your party.
 - XP Bar
   - Displays XP, CP, or EP in a bar meter with dynamic information based on your current job.
+- Chat Bar
+  - Displays tabs for All, Say, Tell, Party, LS1, LS2, Unity, and Shout.
+  - Each tab can be individually disabled if you don't want or need it.
+  - Messages will persist between logouts and different characters.
+  - By default will hold up to a maximum of 500 messages before oldest are removed.
+  - Can be minimized to a bar when you don't need it, or maximized to a window to read messages.
 - Focus Target.
   - A customizable list of targets to automatically track in a dedicated bar.
   - Update this list by name, id, or your current cursor target.